pixotech/performance-workshop/deck.md

 ![width:800px](assets/lighthouse-100.png)

 - Perfect 100 might be fast, but is it useful
-- Metrics are changing, internet is changing
+- Metrics are changing, internet is changing, devices are changing

 ---